Table of Content:

 - Power Clean:

-Power clean is extremely complex as it includes execution of phases.
+Power clean is extremely complex as it includes the execution of phases.
 Perform under the supervision of your trainer.
 The phases from the starting position are:

 - First, pull phase